Domain Name System (DNS)#

 The DNAME record provides redirection for a subtree of the domain name

 tree in the DNS 2.
-Note that a DNAME
+Note that a DNAME entry that maps

-will also map sub.mydomain.com
+mydomain.com to public.com will also map sub.mydomain.com to

 ALIAS#

-type is not part of the DNS standard and should only
+The ALIAS type is not part of the DNS standard and should only

-be used to map an Apex domain to another domain because CNAME
+be used to map an Apex domain to another domain because CNAME cannot

 be used for this task.